ColaLL/AcrossNetworkEmbeddingDiversity/README.md

 Run getSharedFileAllDiversity.py in AcrossNetworkEmbeddingData dir, make sure that you have the correct path for saving generate diversity files, eg. AcrossNetworkEmbeddingData/DiversityFiles/.

-Note that, use py 2.7 for the enviornment, pip install python-louvain for community detection.
+Note that, use **py 2.7** for the enviornment, pip install python-louvain for community detection.
 Then you can run the model (The same as model running section).

+By the way, the you can find the IONE model at https://github.com/ColaLL/IONE and ABNE model https://github.com/ColaLL/ABNE which are also used for the user alignment task.

+Feel free to contact me (Liu Li liuli0407@hotmail.com) when you have any problems about the paper or the code.